 Are you looking for a way to offer targeted discounts to specific groups of customers on your WooCommerce store?
 Well, look no further!
 In this blog post, we’ll show you how to configure user-role-based discounts in just a few easy steps.
-Whether you want to reward loyal customers or entice new ones with special deals, this feature will boost your sales and enhance customer satisfaction.
-So, let’s get started and unlock the power of personalized pricing!

 What are the Most Common User Roles in WordPress?